colalb1/Fast-Least-Squares-Monte-Carlo/README.md

 # Fast Least Squares Monte Carlo
 Fast and more accurate implementation of Least-Squares Monte Carlo (Longstaff-Schwartz) for American options in C++.
-This project is in development; the code and description are incomplete.
 This project aims to optimize the original Longstaff-Schwartz method to greatly increase accuracy and decrease computation time given equivalent computational parameters (number of grid divisions) via mathematical and programmatic improvements.

 ## Precursor